Doctor0Evil/HorrorPlace-Constellation-Contracts/README.md

 - Establishing the first version of the schema spine and registry formats.
 - Publishing baseline CI and workflow templates.
-- Documenting AI‑chat authoring and integration expectations.
+- Documenting AI-chat authoring and integration expectations.

-Expect changes, additions, and refinements as the contracts are tested against real VM‑constellations and AI‑driven workflows.
+Expect changes, additions, and refinements as the contracts are tested against real VM-constellations and AI-driven workflows.

 ---